Whoever coined the saying, ‘money can’t buy you happiness’ has clearly never had to look at an overdue bill slipped under their door.

 So if you’re wondering why you just can’t kick a bad habit, you may have your bills to blame.

 More time for yourself

-When you don’t have to spend all your time earning money or finding ways to pay off debt, you’ll have time to do other things you love.
+A financial planner from Boise said that when you don’t have to spend all your time earning money or finding ways to pay off debt, you’ll have time to do other things you love.

 A study in the Proceedings of the National Academy of Sciences journal found that those who use their money to give themselves more free time are happier.
 Free time for adults may be just as important as playtime for kids.